Kirk Douglas: Rise to stardom

 In 1947, Douglas appeared in Out of the Past (UK: Build My Gallows High), playing a large supporting role in this classic noir thriller starring Robert Mitchum and Jane Greer.
 Douglas made his Broadway debut in 1949 in Three Sisters, produced by Katharine Cornell.
 The month after Out of the Past was released, I Walk Alone, the first film teaming Douglas with Burt Lancaster, presented Douglas playing a supporting part quite similar to his role in Out of the Past in another classic fast-paced noir thriller.

 Douglas' image as a tough guy was established in his eighth film, Champion (1949), after producer Stanley Kramer chose him to play a selfish boxer.
-In accepting the role, he took a gamble, however, since he had to turn down an offer to star in a big-budget MGM film, The Great Sinner, which would have earned him three times the income.
+However, in accepting the role, he took a gamble, since he had to turn down an offer to star in a big-budget MGM film, The Great Sinner, which would have earned him three times the income.
 Melvyn Douglas played the third-billed (above the title) part Kirk Douglas passed on.
 The Great Sinner flopped.

 Film historian Ray Didinger says Douglas "saw Champion as a greater risk, but also a greater opportunity ...
 Douglas took the part and absolutely nailed it."
 Frederick Romano, another sports film historian, described Douglas's acting as "alarmingly authentic":

 Douglas received his first Academy Award nomination, and the film earned six nominations in all.
 Variety called it "a stark, realistic study of the boxing rackets."

 After Champion he decided that, to succeed as a star, he needed to ramp up his intensity, overcome his natural shyness, and choose stronger roles.
 He later stated, "I don't think I'd be much of an actor without vanity.
 And I'm not interested in being a 'modest actor'".
 Early in his Hollywood career, Douglas demonstrated his independent streak and broke his studio contracts to gain total control over his projects, forming his own movie company, Bryna Productions (named after his mother) in September 1949.